 The Princeton class of 2019 has just graduated and cleared out of the dorms.
 Next year’s crop of applicants for spots in the class of 2023 will be touring campus all summer.
 Parents’ nagging worries about the high costs for tuition and board are nothing new, however.
 An imaginary case spun out of some advertisements in children’s books for private girls’ schools in the eighteenth century is an interesting way to put it all into perspective.

 Suppose you are a merchant who traded in the Baltic region.
-You have recently lost your wife, and as you must be away on business for long periods of time, there is no one to supervise your lovely daughter Pamela’s education.
-There are no reliable female relatives with whom she could live, so a suitable boarding school must be found.
+You recently lost your wife, and there is no one to supervised your lovely daughter Pamela when you are away on business for long periods of time.
+As there are no reliable female relatives with whom she could live,a suitable boarding school must be found.

 If a book seems like a strange place to advertise an educational institution, there was method in the apparent madness.
 Gay’s Fables Epitomiz’d was intended to be used in schools and its author was Daniel Bellamy the elder, the husband of Martha Bellamy, head of the school above.
 Bellamy’s sister Hannah Wood was also a school mistress and sometimes Martha and Hannah joined forces and ran advertisements for their academies in other works produced by Daniel, like Dramatic Pieces and other Miscellaneous Works, which featured plays he wrote for the young ladies to perform at school.
 This is not as cynical and calculating as it may seem at first, because Daniel Bellamy was a devout Christian with a genuine interest in education who used his literary gifts to write a number of excellent works for young readers, which were also nicely illustrated with engravings.
 He is an interesting, but little known pioneer in the history of English-language children’s books whose long career overlapped with those of the better-known Thomas Boreman, Mary Cooper, and John Newbery.